EXCLUSIVE-Vietnam's Bamboo Airways struggling to pay pilot wages; some depart - sources

 Sacombank has not provided comment.

-Bamboo's new chief executive, Nguyen Ngoc Trong, said in a letter to staff last month, which was seen by Reuters, that the airline was facing "tough times" but added the government was committed to supporting the company.
+Bamboo's new chief executive, Nguyen Ngoc Trong, said in a letter to staff last month seen by Reuters that the airline was facing "tough times".
+Trong was appointed CEO in July when his predecessor resigned after less than two months in the job.

+In a separate statement to Reuters on Wednesday, Bamboo said it would embark on restructuring its aircraft fleet from next month to increase efficiency and optimize operating costs.

+"The restructuring process aims to stabilize Bamboo Airways' operations and further growth opportunities," the statement said, adding that it aims to "increase the uniformity of aircraft types in the long run", without elaborating.

 Vietnam's Government Office did not reply to a request for comment.

-Trong was appointed CEO in July when his predecessor resigned after less than two months on the job.

-Bamboo had flagged in 2021 plans to list in the United States but has been struggling with rapid management changes and aggressive restructuring since a former chairman was arrested in March 2022 over allegations of stock market manipulation.
+Bamboo had in 2021 flagged plans to list in the United States but it has been struggling with rapid management changes and aggressive restructuring since a former chairman was arrested in March 2022 over allegations of stock market manipulation.

 It was not immediately clear which companies have the biggest stakes in Bamboo.
 A spokesperson for Bamboo said details about its ownership would be disclosed at a later date.

-Bamboo, which flies both internationally and domestically, has around 17% of Vietnam's market share, its then CEO told local media in March.
+Bamboo, which flies both internationally and domestically, has a share of around 17% in the Vietnamese market, its then CEO told local media in March.

 It booked losses of 17.6 trillion dong ($722 million) last year, the government has said.